 7. Going 3D

-3D design is also bringing geometric shapes to life in 2017.
+3D design is also bringing geometric shapes to life.
 This trend is replacing a previous trend toward “skeuomorphism,” or realistic page elements such as lined notepaper or lifelike, to-scale textures.
 While this realism was cool, for some reason it just never felt very cutting-edge.
-For 2017's web designs, sleek, flat geometric shapes are now being elegantly shaded in web design layouts to give them depth, perspective and in some cases motion and mood.
+For 2018's web designs, sleek, flat geometric shapes are now being elegantly shaded in web design layouts to give them depth, perspective and in some cases motion and mood.

 8. Artistically Edgy Website Designs